strapi/documentation/docs/user-docs/latest/plugins/strapi-plugins.md

 ### <img width="28" src="../assets/plugins/graphql.png"> GraphQL

+GraphQL is both a data query language for APIs and a runtime for queries.
+The Strapi GraphQL plugin is available in the in-app Marketplace and the [Strapi Market](https://market.strapi.io/plugins/@strapi-plugin-graphql).The GraphQL plugin enables GraphQL endpoints in a Strapi application.
+The GraphQL Playground is accesible at <http://localhost:1337/graphql> in a default Strapi application with the GraphQL plugin installed.
+The GraphQL playground is a browser-based interface that assists in writing GraphQL queries and data exploration.
 There is no access to the GraphQL plugin in the admin panel.
+More information on using the GraphQL API is located in the [API reference](/developer-docs/latest/developer-resources/database-apis-reference/graphql-api.md#graphql-api) and the [Developer Documentation plugins section](/developer-docs/latest/plugins/graphql.md#graphql).
 Users can confirm the plugin installation by referencing the list of installed plugins by clicking on
  ![plugins icon](../assets/icons/plugins.svg) _Plugins_ in the main navigation.

 ### <img width="28" src="../assets/plugins/seo-logo.png"> SEO

 The Strapi SEO plugin is designed to improve your application SEO.
+The Strapi SEO plugin is available in the in-app Marketplace and the [Strapi Market](https://market.strapi.io/plugins/@strapi-plugin-seo).
 Once installed, the plugin is available in the main navigation.
 The SEO plugin requires adding a shared component to Collection Types and Single Types.
 From the **SEO** link in the main navigation, a list of Collection Types and Single Types is available.
 The plugin allows:

 - importing of default Strapi seo and meta-social components
 - managing the meta title, meta description, and preview the content
 - managing social tags for Facebook and Twitter
 - analyzing the SEO of the application content

-Please see the plugin documentation in the [Strapi Market](https://market.strapi.io/plugins/@strapi-plugin-seo) for more details.

 | Section impacted    | Options and settings                     |
 |-------------------|--------------------------------------------|